sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-17_the-last-flash-of-sanskrit-and-the-activities-of-the-indologists.md

 +++
-title = "The last flash of Sanskrit and the activities of thexa0Indologists"
+title = "The last flash of Sanskrit and the activities of the Indologists"

 +++
 When I was going through the erudite works of the illustrious scholar